Enter Trail #7, the Logan County Quilt Trail—sponsored by Paris Area Chamber of Commerce

 Paris AR

-a former chamber director that helped locate and design the current chamber office in the late 1980’s.
-In addition to the chamber office we are home to the TriPeaks Regional Tourism Association and Main Street Paris.
-The woven star represents how the 3 organizations are woven into the community of Paris, working side by side to make Paris a destination for not only our locals but visitors from around the world.
+#7-14, Woven Star.
+The Paris Area Chamber of Commerce is home of the Woven Star quilt block located at 301 West Walnut Street in beautiful Paris, AR.
+The woven star was made by Dottie and Raymond Neumeier of Paris.
+Dottie is a former chamber director that helped locate and design the current chamber office in the late 1980’s.
+In addition to the chamber office it is home to the TriPeaks Regional Tourism Association and Main Street Paris.
+The woven star represents how the three organizations are woven into the community of Paris, working side by side to make Paris a destination for not only our locals but visitors from around the world.
 The PACC, Main Street and TriPeaks are a strong network of community leaders working together to help promote and grow the region while focusing on revitalization and tourism.
 Paris is proud to be home of Mt Magazine, the highest point of the state and home of Mt Magazine State Park.
-Visit our website at www.ParisArkansas.com for more information. #
+Visit our website at www.ParisArkansas.com for more information.

 #7-15 Patriotic Log Cabin Cross